 Fast cars, a talented director and two of the best leading men working in Hollywood today, it’s hard to see how Ford v Ferrari can be anything but a fantastic film, with the Oscar nomination for best film to back up that fact.
-But as someone with only a passing interest in cars and motorsport is the film good enough to keep you entertained, I would argue that yes it is.
+But as someone with only a passing interest in cars and motor sport is the film well enough to keep you entertained, I would argue that yes it is.

-The final hour of Ford V Ferrari is where the film takes it up a gear (see what I did there) and finally starts to focus on the racing over the dramas between characters, it’s a truly great series of racing set-pieces, with the art of motorsport given an almost romantic touch as Ken Miles pontificates about reaching the magical 7000 rpm.
+The final hour of Ford V Ferrari is where the film takes it up a gear (see what I did there) and finally focuses on the racing over the dramas between characters, it’s a truly great series of racing set-pieces, with the art of motor sport given an almost romantic touch as Ken Miles pontificates about reaching the magical 7000 rpm.

-Every over-take, corner or crash in the film is a visual delight, it’s clear to see that Mangold knew exactly how to shoot a racing film and his choice to use as little CGI as possible really paid off. though I will say that some of the technical terminologies that is used might go over the head of audience members not up to date with the sport.
+Every over-take, corner or crash in the film is a visual delight, it’s clear to see that Mangold knew exactly how to shoot a racing film and his choice to use as little CGI as possible really paid off.
+Though I will say that some technical terminologies that are used might go over the head of audience members not up to date with the sport.